-In a world where perfect information supposedly rules across the board, uncertainty certainly poses a challenge to mainstream economists.
-While some of the tenets of such assumption have been already addressed – via the theory of information asymmetries and the development of the rational expectations school, for example, uncertainty still poses critical questions.
+In a world where perfect information supposedly rules across the board, uncertainty certainly challenges mainstream economists.
+While some of the tenets of such assumption have already been addressed – via the theory of information asymmetries and the development of the rational expectations school, for example, uncertainty still poses critical questions.

-In the book Prediction Machines: The Simple Economics of Artificial Intelligence, the authors deal with some of these questions.
+The authors of the book Prediction Machines: The Simple Economics of Artificial Intelligence deal with some of these questions.
 Their opening claim is that economics is ideal for comprehending the role of uncertainty in decision-making processes.
 Furthermore, they see prediction as the best tool to reduce uncertainty.
 And it is here where AI could play a decisive role (pg.
 3).
-It seems however that uncertainty and risk as defined above are not distinct concepts in their analysis.
+It seems that uncertainty and risk, as defined above, are not distinct concepts in their analysis.

-In their view, AI’s real power is not on either the A or the I. Rather, it comes from the fact that AI is an excellent tool for developing and enhancing both prediction models and predictions in general with relatively low costs for firms and end users.
-In fact, they argue, prediction is a form of intelligence as it can generate new information from data and knowledge we already have.
-In their view, AI is essentially a prediction technology that can help drive business decision-making processes as well as many other activities.
+In their view, AI’s real power is not on either the A or the I. Rather, it comes from the fact that AI is an excellent tool for developing and enhancing prediction models and predictions with relatively low costs for firms and end users.
+In fact, they argue prediction is a form of intelligence as it can generate new information from data and knowledge we already have.
+In their view, AI is essentially a prediction technology that can help drive business decision-making processes and many other activities.
 Prediction machines thus rule.
 While incisive, I am not entirely convinced all AI is about prediction.
-Take chess, and the innovative Alphazero reinforced learning approach which does not use external data to “predict” the next move.
+Take chess, and the innovative Alphazero reinforced learning approach, which does not use external data to “predict” the next move.

-One key contribution of the book is the way the authors introduce AI in the decision-making process.
+One essential contribution of the book is how the authors introduce AI in decision-making.
 The core idea is not to initially replace the way this currently works but rather to enhance it by introducing AI-based prediction.
 They propose a model with seven layers (pg.
 75), three of them being data centered.
-The key element in the model, however, is the distinction between prediction and judgment.
-Indeed, machines are better suited to predict new information especially in complex situations where we happen to have lots of data points and too many variables for example.
+However, the critical element in the model is the distinction between prediction and judgment.
+Indeed, machines are better suited to predict new information, especially in complex situations with lots of data points and too many variables.
 But humans still excel at making judgments based on predictions.

-Before any action towards a given outcome is taken, a judgment about the prediction must be made.
-Nevertheless, nothing is really stopping AI from also mastering judgment in the same way it conquered prediction.
+Before any action toward a given outcome is taken, a judgment about the prediction must be made.
+Nevertheless, nothing stops AI from mastering judgment like it conquered prediction.
 Autonomous vehicles are an example here – and one where “prediction machines” not only take action but also assess the impact on the intended outcome, provide feedback to the data source to then improve prediction power and refine judgment.
 And so on and so for.
 In this scheme, most humans might become redundant.

-Hopefully, I would add, they will not use prediction machines to reach such critical decisions.
+Hopefully, they will not use prediction machines to reach such critical decisions.

-Finally, we can conclude that AI, still nascent, can certainly play a key role in reducing risk but not in alerting us about black swans and other uncertainties.
-Will a more mature AI be able to predict the next global economic crisis?
-May be – but do not hold your breath.
+Finally, we can conclude that AI, still nascent, can undoubtedly play a key role in reducing risk but not alerting us about black swans and other uncertainties.
+For example, will a more mature AI be able to predict the next global economic crisis?
+Maybe – but do not hold your breath.